ColOfAbRiX/the-road-to-fp/00_introduction.md

 * to be familiar with most of the FP concepts and know their purpose, from the simplest to the more advanced ones;
+* understand and be able to use functional design patterns;
 * become autonomous and be able to use online material;
 * write purely functional code in Scala;
 * be able to use the most common FP libraries.